garrandall/popular-music-data/tracks/it-s-a-vibe-2-chainz-ty-dolla--ign-trey-songz-jhene-aiko.md

-Okay, so I got the ambiance just where I want it (yeah) And if you get paid, it's solely based on your performance (tru) My ego is enormous like my crib in California (hmm)
+Okay, so I got the ambiance just where I want it (yeah) And if you get paid, it's solely based on your performance (tru) My ego is enormous like my crib in California (hm)
 If you ain't got no heart, man you gonna need a donor Now I said I'm from the corner of the ATL (yah)
-Where we got that clientele, avoid paper trails (right) Broke so many bales down that I'm shell shocked (bow) A hell Glock, sold rocks by the mailbox (ooh)
+Where we got that clientele, avoid paper trails (right) Broke so many bales down that I'm shell shocked (bow) A hell Glock, sold rocks by the mailbox (oh)
 Still got a vibe, make a young chick turn her neck (alright) Got a vibe, make a cougar wanna spend a check (check) Got a vibe, make an Asian want hibachi (hibachi)